Heat Pump Savings Calculator

 A COP of 3.0 means for every 1 kWh of electricity used, the heat pump delivers 3 kWh of heat into your home.
 By comparison, a gas furnace with 90% efficiency only delivers 0.9 kWh of heat per 1 kWh equivalent of gas.

-How this calculator works: It estimates your annual heat demand in kWh based on your current heating bill and fuel type, then calculates how much electricity a heat pump would need to deliver the same amount of heat.
+How this calculator works: It works backwards from your bill to how much heat your home actually needs, then forwards again to what a heat pump would cost to deliver the same heat.

-Annual Heat Demand = (Annual Bill / Fuel Cost per kWh) × Current System Efficiency
+Annual Heat Demand = (Annual Bill / Fuel Price per kWh) × Current System Efficiency

 Heat Pump Cost = (Heat Demand / COP) × Electricity Rate